jiayingl7119/Sep10-Freedom-Project/prep/content.md

   * Can also be used for calling and not just texting.
   * Also has a search bar
   * You can see Unread Text Messages you have received.
+  * Side Note: Uses a lot of AI which I personally don't like.
+Most people don't like AI either.
+Especially when it comes to apps that are used by LAWYERS.
   * Link: "https://www.ringcentral.com"

 ## Part B: possible future technology